“Tchitchikov reflected that he had indeed fallen into an aristocratic wilderness.”

 Tchitchikov felt warm under his shirt’s collar.
 “Why?”
 He regretted asking mid-utterance.

-“Because,” he said, “you’re one in a wee bit of trouble, as they might say.”
+“Because,” he said, “you’re one in a wee bit of trouble, as they might say.
+And green cards don’t exactly grow on trees.”
 Kingston stood up.
 “So tell me, what dirt have you heard about?”

 Tchitchikov shook his head.
 “I told you: none.”